This timely conference focused on next steps for primary care in England.

-We expect discussion on meeting workforce shortages and easing workload pressures, improving patient satisfaction and achieving NHS England’s aim of creating fully integrated community-based health care.
+There was discussion on meeting workforce shortages and easing workload pressures, improving patient satisfaction and achieving NHS England’s aim of creating fully integrated community-based health care.

-Attendees will examine the key issues for implementation and the potential impact on the co-ordination of personalised care and the further development of multidisciplinary teams.
+Sessions assessed the planned introduction of a primary care network contract from July 2019 - including the key issues for implementation and the potential impact on the co-ordination of personalised care and the further development of multidisciplinary teams.

 The seminar followed the publication of the final recommendations of the GP Partnership Review.
 Delegates assessed the impact of the Review on reducing risk and supporting workforce development, as well as the way forward for delivering recommendations and aligning goals to the NHS Long Term Plan.